God created man in His own image, in the image of God He created him;

 I quote Dr. Adam Clarke: “We find that the body and the soul are distinct principles, for the body may be slain and the soul escape; and secondly, that the soul is immaterial [spirit], for the murderers of the body are not able, have it not in their power, to injure it.”
 The import of Christ’s words cannot be mistaken.
 He expressly asserts that man consists of both soul and body, and that the soul survives the death of the body and continues in a state of consciousness when separated from the body.
 The soul and body do not perish together at death.
 Jesus taught that all of us possess souls which come not under the power of men but are subject to the power of God alone.

-The next chapter will help you understand more about God, humanity and sin.
+The next chapter will help you understand more about God, humanity, and sin and also explain the fallen world we see all around us today.

 FALSE TEACHING(S) YOU WILL ENCOUNTER: